 3. Low key lighting

-Low key lighting technique for film is a type of hard source lighting technique that uses blackness and a lot of contrast.
-This is usually used to portray a shadow effect.
-If there is a dangerous scene or there is a bit of tension/warning low key lighting is perfect to portray this.
+Low key lighting technique for film is a type of hard source lighting technique that uses blackness and a lot of contrast and shadows.

 4. High key lighting